hellnux/rwd/README.md

 2. MySQL - If MySQL is not operating, MySQL will be restarted.
 3. Apache - If Apache is not online or the server is overloaded, Apache will restart.

-There are mechanisms that prevent multiple restarts in a short time.
+There are mechanisms that prevent multiple restarts in a short time, in cases of such as high swap usage or overloaded system.

 ## Prerequisites